HOW TO USE A PAINT SPRAYER FOR FURNITURE

 - Safety and protection equipment- safety glasses/goggles, dust mask/respirator, spray sock or hat to cover head

-- Establish a work area away from other surfaces on which overspray could land, and cover the grass or pavement of that area with tarps or drop cloths.
+- Before you spray paint furniture, establish a work area away from other surfaces on which overspray could land, and cover the grass or pavement of that area with tarps or drop cloths.

 - Set the furniture on the drop cloth.
 Remove any drawers, and use screwdrivers (not a drill/driver) to remove any handles or other hardware.
 (Powered drill/drivers can strip the heads of metal screws used in furniture construction.)